 - Clean and intuitive user interface

-- Includes structured and group workouts, training plans, custom plan builder
+- Includes structured and group workouts, training plans, and a custom plan builder

 - Allows in-app communication